jenspets/qmk_firmware/keyboards/planck/keymaps/jenspets/readme.md

 ## Convenience keys
 The convenience keys are typical keys that are often used, and nice to have available.
 They are the rest of the 14 keys on the keyboard.

+The letter "J" is placed so it is reachable for the thumbs.
+There are many words with "kj" and "hj" bigrams in Norwegian, and these are inconvenient to type in a Colemak layout.

 ## Wide layout
 The keymap uses by default a wide layout, that moves each half of the characters to each side and have the convenience keys in the middle two columns.
 This makes the hands have a better angle when writing.